-Research funders increasingly require that the results (publications, data and other products) of the research they fund be made publicly accessible.
-For example, the White House Office of Science Technology and Policy (OSTP) issued a memo in February 2013 directing all federal agencies with more than $100 million in R&D expenditures to develop plans to ensure open access to research data and publications.
+Research funders increasingly require that the results (publications, data, and other products) of the research they fund be made publicly accessible.
+For example, the White House Office of Science Technology and Policy (OSTP) issued a memo in February 2013 directing all federal agencies with more than $100 million in R&D expenditures to develop plans to ensure public access to research data and publications.

-Requirements can involve submission of a data management plan with grant proposals, and/or the public sharing of publications and data resulting from funded research.
-The library supports all Georgia Southern University researchers in meeting these requirements, both for publications and research data.
-Prospective Principal Investigators should always review the call for proposals and the requirements of the funder or publisher.
+Requirements related to data can involve submission of a data management plan with grant proposals, and/or the public sharing of data resulting from funded research.
+Support for meeting data sharing requirements is available to all Georgia Southern researchers via this guide.
+For information about article sharing requirements, see SPARC's article sharing requirements tool.
+Prospective PIs should always review the specific RFP/RFA/PA when preparing any proposal.

-Search DMPTool's DMP Requirements Library for up-to-date guidance on most major funders' DMP requirements.
-Additionally, see the following policy profiles for common funders from the Cornell University Research Data Management Group.
+Search DMPTool's Funder Requirements Library as well as the SPARC Federal Data Sharing Policy Library for up-to-date guidance on most major funders' DMP requirements.
+Additionally, see the following policy profiles for common funders from the Cornell University Research Data Management Group:

-Data sharing requirements differ from journal to journal.
-Prospective Principal Investigators should always review publisher requirements when vetting journals or other publications for dissemination of their research.
-Some example publisher policies include:
+Data sharing policies and guidelines differ by publisher and journal.
+Prospective PIs should always review publisher requirements when vetting journals or other publications for dissemination of their research.
+For lists of select policies and guidelines, see here: